 If you're considering majoring or minoring in English, we invite you to meet with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) during our walk-in hours.
 You can also email us for an appointment.
 We'll be happy to talk with you about the major, and we also encourage you to talk to the professors teaching your current English courses!

-- THIRD: If you decide to declare the major, you will need to choose from among the Standard Curriculum and the versions of the English major that emphasize Creative Writing and Cinema Studies.
-At the meeting we'll also help you choose a Faculty Advisor.
-(Remember that you can always change your advisor or your emphasis later if you wish.)
+When we meet, we will help you choose from among the Standard Curriculum and the versions of the English major that emphasize Creative Writing and Cinema Studies.
+We'll also help you select a Faculty Advisor.
+(Remember that you can always change your emphasis or your advisor later if you wish.)

-- Once You've Declared: Begin by taking core surveys (English 017-096) that will fulfill your core requirements and provide you with a broad foundation for creative writing courses (English 110-199) and advanced literature seminars (English 218-399).
-Most majors find it makes most sense to begin with courses in early (Medieval or Renaissance) literatures and move forward; some, however, like to begin at the present and move back from there.
+Once you've declared, we recommend that you begin by taking introductory or intermediate courses (English 017-096) that will fulfill your core requirements and provide you with a broad foundation for both creative writing courses (English 110-199) and advanced literature seminars (English 218-399).
+Most majors find it makes sense to begin with courses in early (Medieval or Renaissance) literatures and move forward; some, however, like to begin at the present and move back from there.

-In addition, English majors should strive to do most (if not all) of the following:
+In addition, English majors should strive to do the following: